-“Energy availability has a huge impact on your body,” said Julie Kerr, MD, who treats sports medicine patients at Akron Children’s Hospital and the new Medina office.
+“Energy availability has a huge impact on your body,” said Julie Kerr, MD, who treats sports medicine patients at Akron Children’s and the new Medina office.
 “Without fueling the body properly, low energy can result in girls losing their menstrual periods and reducing their bone density.”

-Akron Children’s Hospital takes a team approach in treating patients with the triad.
+Akron Children’s takes a team approach in treating patients with the triad.
 “The first thing we do is take a diet history,” Dr. Kerr shared.
 “Female athletes may restrict food intake – such as avoiding dairy or cutting carbs – or they may follow an extreme diet like eating the exact same foods every day.
 A dietitian helps the athlete set realistic, healthy nutritional goals.
 A physician monitors the athlete’s physical health and regulates the amount of athletic activity.
 If needed, a psychologist helps the girls work through body image issues that may be leading toward disordered eating.”

 In addition to the healthcare experts, the athlete’s support team plays a critical role in recovering from the triad.

 Pay attention to how often your daughter eats and what foods she eats.
 “As often as you can, eat together as a family,” Dr. Kerr suggested.
 “It’s not only a good way to gauge your daughter’s eating habits, but it helps your family reconnect after a stressful day.”

 Many coaches don’t know their female athletes are having issues.
 “Poor athletic performance may not be due only to physical or injury limitations,’” Dr. Kerr said.
 “It’s important to keep the lines of communication open.
 Let the girls know you care about both their physical and emotional well-being.”